 1.1 Utilize data and collaborations to create an intentional programming plan

-1.2 Provide programming, services, and resources for under-represented minorities, first generation students, students with disabilities, and student veterans
+1.2 Provide programming, services, and resources for students of color, first generation students, students with disabilities, and student veterans

 1.3 Offer professional development opportunities for student employees and student leaders

-2 Create and nurture collaborations between the Center for Career Development and the campus community to support students and employers.
+2. Create and nurture collaborations between the Center for Career Development & Academic Exploration and the campus community to support students and employers.

 2.1 Create opportunities to engage faculty and staff in career development